JoseMelendez-X/BackToTheFuture/README.md

 # BackToTheFuture
 An app that displays the current date and time, and a ticking clock.
-This app is based of the famous movie Back To The Future.
+This app is based off of the famous movie Back To The Future.